nahla-nee/cutils/docs/linkedList.md

 `nodeCount` Total nodes in the list.

-`callback` The function to call when an element is about to removed from a list.
-Works like a destructor.
+`callback` The function to call when an element is about to be removed from the list.
+Works like a destructor/deallocator.
+Function signature shopuld be:
+`void removeFn(NAME##Node*, size_t, void*)`.

 `usrptr` A custom data pointer to pass to the callback function.